Charles Bond (pilot): World War II

 Upon learning in June 1941 about the formation of the American Volunteer Group under the command of Claire Chennault, Bond immediately volunteered and departed in September 1941 to serve in the Pacific.
 After stops in Hawaii, Java, and Singapore, he arrived in Burma on November 12, 1941.
 The unit, based in Burma and China, was tasked with protecting supply routes between China and Burma and with supplying Chinese forces fighting the Japanese.
 The group was credited with shooting down 299 Japanese aircraft.
 It became known as the "Flying Tigers".
 After seeing a picture of a Royal Air Force plane in North Africa, the group painted a shark mouth on the nose of their planes.
 Bond was the first to paint his Curtiss P-40 Warhawk.
 Bond was credited with shooting down nine and a half Japanese aircraft, including three during a single 1942 mission.
-Bond was also shot down twice during his Flying Tigers service: in May 1942, he was shot down over Paoshan, China, and he parachuted into a cemetery after his plane and clothing caught fire.
+Bond was also shot down twice during his Flying Tigers service: in May 1942, he was shot down over Baoshan, China, and he parachuted into a cemetery after his plane and clothing caught fire.
 He was hospitalized, but returned to combat and was shot down again in June 1942; he suffered head injuries but returned to combat within a week.

 The Flying Tigers received $500 for each Japanese plane they shot down, and Bond used the money to help his parents buy a house.
 He was awarded China's Order of the Cloud and Banner, fifth grade, and Seven Star Wing Medal for his service in the Flying Tigers.

 Bond returned to the United States in 1942 and was honored by the Dallas Junior Chamber of Commerce as one of the most outstanding young men in Texas.
 In October 1942, he rejoined the Army Air Corps.
 During the latter part of the war, Bond served as an aide and the personal pilot for W. Averell Harriman, the American ambassador to the Soviet Union during the war.
 In that position, Bond met Soviet Premier Joseph Stalin and many Russian officials.
 Bond was forced to make an emergency landing at Stalingrad after the famous battle for that city.